zuplo/docs/docs/articles/open-api.md

 You can set this property to `true` in order to hide a route from the Developer Portal.
-If you are using the [OpenAPI Spec Handler](../handlers/openapi.md), internal routes will not be present in the generated OpenAPI file.
+If you are using the [OpenAPI Spec Handler](../handlers/openapi.md), internal routes won't be present in the generated OpenAPI file.

 ## Multiple File Support